Not everyone needs complete abstinence. Learn whether moderation management could work for your situation.

 The Limits of Moderate Drinking

-According to government health agencies like the NIAAA, the limits of moderate (low risk) drinking are generally defined as:
+According to government health agencies like the NIAAA, the limits of moderate or low-risk drinking are generally defined as:

-It is estimated that 70% of adults in the U.S. drink within these “low risk” limits, including people who do not drink at all.
-Moderate drinking means limiting not only the number of drinks consumed in a given day, but also the rate of drinking so that the drinker’s blood alcohol concentration (BAC) does not rise too quickly or too high.
+It is estimated that about 70% of adults in the U.S. drink within these limits, including people who do not drink at all.
+Moderate drinking means limiting not only the number of drinks consumed, but also the rate of drinking so that blood alcohol concentration does not rise too quickly or too high.
 For most people, this means drinking no faster than one drink per half-hour.

-The existence of separate drinking guidelines for men and women stems from research findings that women become more intoxicated than men at an equivalent dose of alcohol.
-This is due, in part, to:
+The existence of separate drinking guidelines reflects important biological differences.
+Women become more intoxicated than men at an equivalent dose of alcohol for two primary reasons:

-- A significant difference between men and women in the activity of an enzyme in the stomach that breaks down alcohol before it reaches the bloodstream.
-This enzyme is four times more active in males than in females.
+- An enzyme in the stomach that breaks down alcohol before it reaches the bloodstream is approximately four times more active in men than in women

-- Women have proportionately more body fat and less water content than men.
-Because alcohol is more soluble in water than in fat, a given amount of alcohol becomes more highly concentrated in a woman’s body than in a man’s.
+- Women have proportionately more body fat and less water content.
+Because alcohol is more soluble in water than in fat, a given amount of alcohol becomes more concentrated in a woman’s body

-Moderate drinking guidelines exclude the following persons, who are advised not to consume alcoholic beverages at all.
-In particular, those taking prescription drugs should be aware of dangerous alcohol and medication combinations:
+Moderate drinking guidelines do not apply to everyone.
+Complete abstinence is recommended for certain people, and those taking prescription drugs should be particularly aware of dangerous alcohol and medication combinations:

 - Women who are pregnant or trying to become pregnant

-- People who plan to drive, operate other potentially dangerous machinery, or engage in any safety-sensitive activities requiring coordination, attention, and skill
+- People who plan to drive, operate machinery, or engage in activities requiring coordination and attention

-- Individuals taking medications, including over-the-counter medications, that may interact adversely with alcohol
+- Individuals taking medications that may interact adversely with alcohol

-- Alcoholics in recovery and others with a history of serious alcohol problems who have already been abstaining from alcohol
+- People with a history of severe alcohol problems who have already been abstaining

 - Anyone under the age of 21